 ✔ Best district to stay in Munich for day-trippers & experiencing Oktoberfest

-Along with Altstadt-Lehel and Maxvorstadt, Ludwigsvorstadt-Isarvorstadt rounds out the three best districts for travellers.
+Along with Altstadt-Lehel and Maxvorstadt, Ludwigsvorstadt-Isarvorstadt rounds out the three most suitable districts for travelers.
 The area sprawls to the southwest of the Altstadt.

 For backpackers with a rail pass, Ludwigsvorstadt-Isarvorstadt is the most convenient location in Munich for finding accommodation.
 The area clings to the Hauptbahnhof to the north, a prime location for those wanting to tackle some awesome day trips.